tinyvision/DAMO-YOLO/README.md

 <details>
 <summary>Model Convert</summary>

+Now we support trt_int8 quantization, you can specify trt_type as int8 to export the int8 tensorRT engine.
+You can also try partial quantization to achieve a good compromise between accuracy and latency.
+Refer to [partial_quantization](./tools/partial_quantization/README.md) for more details.

 Step.1 convert torch model to onnx or trt engine, and the output file would be generated in ./deploy. end2end means to export trt with nms. trt_eval means to evaluate the exported trt engine on coco_val dataset after the export compelete.
 ```shell
 # onnx export